Dr. Karth: A Hero Behind the Scenes of the IRIS Solution

 IRIS recently celebrated the major achievement of 500,000 patient exams and over 72,000 IRIS Saves.
 At IRIS, the bulk of our success is often credited to the visible components of the business: software development, sales, and client success.
-But, behind every IRIS exam and every IRIS Save is one of over 120 ophthalmologists, retina specialists, or optometrists like Peter Karth who interpret exams for the IRIS Reading Center.
+But, behind every IRIS exam and every IRIS Save is one of over 120 ophthalmologists, retina specialists, or optometrists like Peter Karth, who interpret exams for the IRIS Reading Center.

 Dr. Karth has worked with the IRIS Reading Center since November of 2016.
 Before the end of his first year with IRIS, he had already interpreted 357 exams.
-Today, nearing the end of 2019, he has graded over 81,000 exams, equating to roughly 16% of the company’s total exam volume 510,000+.
+Today, nearing the end of 2019, he has graded over 81,000 exams, equating to roughly 16% of the company’s total exam volume of 635,000+.
 We asked Dr. Karth to share his experience with IRIS over the past three years.

-IRIS’s technology solution allows Dr, Karth, and other graders to provide valuable clinical feedback to patients in a short and clinically useful timeframe.
+IRIS’s technology solution allows Dr. Karth and other graders to provide valuable clinical feedback to patients in a short and clinically useful timeframe.
 “As technology improves, so does patient care and outcomes,” says Dr. Karth.
 The rest of us at IRIS agree with him, so we’re constantly improving our technology to support our clients and clinicians.
 One of the most important aspects of this technology is the image enhancements on the IRIS platform, which often allows diagnosis of pathology that would have otherwise gone undetected.

-As a full-time retina specialist with an active practice, Dr. Karth allocates anywhere from five to twenty minutes in between patients to provide remote interpretations for exams.
-“I actually adjust my schedule to make sure I have time to devote (to grading exams) because it is very important,” he pointed out.
+As a full-time retina specialist with an active practice, Dr. Karth allocates anywhere from five to twenty minutes between patients to provide remote interpretations for exams.
+“I actually adjust my schedule to make sure I have time to devote (to grading exams) because it is imperative,” he pointed out.
 Because the IRIS Dashboard is cloud-based, it is accessible from any location with an internet connection and allows providers to grade exams from an array of devices.
 Dr. Karth favors grading on his MacBook Pro, noting the impracticality of being tied to a desktop while still preferring a larger screen than a mobile device.